zonemaster/zonemaster/docs/internal/maintenance/Instructions-for-translators.md

 1. Go to [GitHub] and log in with your account.
 2. Go to the [Zonemaster-Engine repository].
 3. Press "Fork" in the top right corner (see "[Forking a repository]").
+4. Repeat steps 2 and 3 for the the following repositories:
-4. Also fork the [Zonemaster-CLI repository] and the [Zonemaster-Backend repository].
+   * [Zonemaster-CLI repository]
+   * [Zonemaster-Backend repository]

 Make sure that your public *ssh* key is uploaded to GitHub (see "[Adding a new SSH key to your GitHub account]") and that its private key